 The purpose of the dialogue is to help each person share their perspective about the topic.
 It’s believed such perspective taking can strengthen connection even amidst disagreements.
 From this connected, safe place you can move to the next step: finding solutions that honor all person’s needs.
 A middle path to resolution that starts with each person feeling seen, soothed, safe, and secure.
 Imagine that: during conflict?
 Yes, it’s possible with a communication framework such as this.

-Please click here to read about the Imago Dialogue created by Harville Hendricks.
+Please click here to read download a PDF of the Imago Dialogue created by Harville Hendricks.
 And, click here to receive my “tip sheet” for use during the dialogue.
 Check out my Instagram and You Tube Channel for more topics like this!